 Scenic Drives

-When mobility matters more than exertion, fall colors reward driving exploration.
-Guardsman Pass connects Park City to Big Cottonwood Canyon through high-altitude terrain surrounded by autumn color.
-The Alpine Loop on the opposite side of the range provides another spectacular route.
+Guardsman Pass connects Park City to Big Cottonwood Canyon with pristine high altitude terrain and vibrant autumn colors.
+The Alpine Loop on the opposite side of the range provides another spectacular route to explore the striking seasonal landscapes.

 What to know: High-elevation roads close with early snow—check conditions before planning mountain drives later in the season.